Reading Time: 5 minutes

 How Do I Seek Help for Cocaine Addiction?

 If you believe you are addicted or may be addicted to cocaine, seek treatment immediately.
-Use SAMHSA‘s treatment locator or speak to your doctor about rehab.
 Cocaine withdrawal is not an easy process and can sometimes leave people with cravings and depression for several months.
-Addiction to cocaine is hard to fight alone, and rehab centers, detox centers, and groups like Narcotics Anonymous could be helpful to you.
-Don’t forget to reach out to family members and friends, who most likely want to help you get back to your old self, when attempting to recover from cocaine addiction.
+Speak to an addiction expert today about your treatment options.
+Addiction to cocaine is hard to fight alone, but detox centers, rehab centers, and groups like Cocaine Anonymous are available to help you achieve recovery.